A Lasry-Lions envelope approach for mathematical programs with complementarity constraints: Introduction

-Although MPCCs have broad applications, they are challenging both theoretically and numerically: it is well known that the standard constraint qualifications (CQs) such as the Mangasarian-Fromovitz constraint qualification (MFCQ) and the linear independence constraint qualification (LICQ) are violated at all feasible points of the complementarity constraints~\cite{Ye_1997}.
+Although MPCCs have broad applications, they are challenging both theoretically and numerically: it is well known that standard constraint qualifications (CQs) such as the Mangasarian-Fromovitz constraint qualification (MFCQ) and the linear independence constraint qualification (LICQ) are violated at all feasible points of the complementarity constraints~\cite[Proposition 2.15]{Flegel_2005b}.
 As a result, the set of Lagrange multipliers at a stationary point may be unbounded~\cite{Izmailov_2012,Leyffer_2006}.
-Nevertheless, notable theoretical progress has been made, including the development of stationarity concepts such as strongly (S), Mordukhovich (M) and Clarke (C)-stationary points, and MPCC-tailored CQs~\cite{Scheel_2000,Ye_2005}.
-On the algorithmic side, many numerical methods have been developed to solve MPCCs; see~\cite{Hoheisel_2013,Kanzow_2013} and the references therein.
-Most of the methods in the literature analyze the convergence in the limiting setting, showing that accumulation points satisfy one of the S/M/C-stationarity conditions under appropriate assumptions.
-However, the methods with complexity guarantees, which are aiming to find an approximate stationary point within a finite number of steps, are not yet fully studied in the literature.
-Furthermore, many practical problems involve not only complementarity constraints but also equality and inequality constraints.
-Therefore, the development of an algorithm capable of handling all such constraints in a unified manner is of great practical significance.
-Motivated by this, the goal of this paper is to develop an algorithm for MPCCs that is both easy to implement and equipped with complexity guarantees.
+Nevertheless, notable theoretical progress has been made, including the development of stationarity concepts such as strongly (S)~\cite{Scheel_2000}, Mordukhovich (M)~\cite{outrata_1999}, Clarke (C)~\cite{Scheel_2000}, alternative (A)~\cite{Flegel_2003,Flegel_2005c}, and weakly (W)~\cite{Scheel_2000} stationary points.
+Meanwhile, a variety of MPCC-tailored CQs have been developed, such as MPCC-LICQ~\cite[Definition 3(a)]{Kanzow_2015}, MPCC-MFCQ~\cite[Definition 3(b)]{Kanzow_2015}, MPCC-constant rank CQ (CRCQ)~\cite[Definition 3(c)]{Kanzow_2015}, MPCC-constant positive linear dependence CQ (CPLD)~\cite[Definition 3(d)]{Kanzow_2015}, MPCC-Abadie CQ~\cite[Definition 3.1]{Flegel_2005c}, MPCC-Guignard CQ~\cite[Definition 3.1]{Flegel_2005}, among others.
+A comprehensive overview of further MPCC-CQs can be found in~\cite{Ye_2005}, while an in-depth review of stationarity concepts and optimality conditions is provided in the PhD thesis~\cite{Flegel_2005b}.